Make an enquiry

 Acceptance of a place

-Further Parents Information evenings are held in June for all parents who have accepted places for Years 3 and 7 in the following September.
+Further Parents Information evenings are held in June for all parents who have accepted places for the following September.

-Most recent school reports and an Educational Psychologist’s report may be requested before a visit and assessments.
+Most recent school reports and an Educational Psychologist’s report are requested before a visit and assessments.

 We do not feel that parents need to subscribe to any commercially available materials or tutoring services in preparation for our Year 7 assessments.